You've heard it all before.

 = 11 items that add to 60 minutes

-6. Lastly, do the routine
+6. Lastly, begin the routine

 Every morning you wake up, look at the list first thing